Usmandankama/jumbo_house/README.md

 # jumbo_house

-A new Flutter project.
+Jumbo_House is a project built to aid with day to day activities mainly getting food from the comfort of your own home.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is also used as a stepping point for me as i prefer a project based learning

 A few resources to get you started if this is your first Flutter project: